 Vitamin E is a fat soluble vitamin that plays an important role as an antioxidant for your body.
 These antioxidants build up the cell membrane in the body, thus, protecting cells from oxidative damage.
 It travels throughout the body neutralizing free radicals.
 It is good for your body, skin, and hair.

 The human body cannot produce Vitamin E, so it must be taken from natural food sources.
-But some people prefer taking Vitamin E supplements.
+But some people prefer taking Vitamin E Tablets.
 The daily Vitamin E requirement for an adult is 15mg.

 Discussed below are Vitamin E uses and rich sources of Vitamin E: